jbrobotics/jbrobotics.github.io/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a Mechanical Engineer from VIT Chennai, India.
+I am a versatile and self-motivated engineer highly skilled in Autonomous Systems and Robotic Real-time Perception, focusing on aerial and ground systems.

-My research interests lies in the intersection of Autonomous Systems and Real-time Perception.
+I aim to work on research-oriented organizations that utilizes my technical skills and helps me in honing my skills.